Raffensperger touts bill targeting financial exploitation of Georgia seniors - NewsBreak

 Raffensperger touts bill targeting financial exploitation of Georgia seniors

-Senate Bill 84, sponsored by Senate Finance Committee Chairman Chuck Hufstetler, R-Rome, would authorize financial advisors to delay transactions involving their elderly or disabled clients if they suspect fraud.
+Senate Bill 84, sponsored by Senate Finance Committee Chairman Chuck Hufstetler, R-Rome, would authorize financial advisers to delay transactions involving their elderly or disabled clients if they suspect fraud.

 Financial exploitation of seniors has been on the rise since the pandemic struck nearly three years ago, Raffensperger said Monday during a news conference at the state Capitol.